Grimfuldev/episode_runtime/README.md

 ## On this project

-The example below correspond to the resulting PNG from running example.json, which is, as you notice, an example of what you can do with this program.
+The example below corresponds to the resulting PNG from running example.json, which is, as you notice, an example of what you can do with this program.
 ![Example](Example.png)